adaptlearning/adapt-contrib-spoor/README.md

 #### \_shouldPersistCookieLMSData (boolean):
 Determines whether to persist the cookie data over browser sessions (scorm_test_harness.html only).
 The default is `true`.

+#### \_uniqueInteractionIds (boolean):
+Determines whether `cmi.interactions.n.id` will be prepended with an index, making the id unique.
+Some LMSes require unique ids, this will inhibit the grouping of interactions by id on the server-side.

 <div float align=right><a href="#top">Back to Top</a></div>

 ## Notes